 Series 7, Publications, 1929-, consists of bibliographies, handbooks, literature guides, and other publications of the association, arranged by title.

 Series 8, Conventions, 1932-, includes minutes, newspaper clippings, photographs, and reports documenting the annual meetings of the CLA.
 It is arranged chronologically.

 Series 9, Chapters/Units, 1934-. consists of files on the association's affiliates, typically including correspondence, constitutions, founding histories, meeting minutes, membership lists, newsletters, newspaper clippings, and photographs.
 It is arranged alphabetically by city or state, and type of record thereunder.

 Series 10, Sections, 1935-, documents the activities of the CLA's sub-groups, representing different functions (archives, cataloging and classification, library education) and types of libraries (academic, children's, elementary and high school, hospital, parish, seminary).
 Records commonly found in the files for the sections include, minutes, newsletters, and reports.
 The series is arranged alphabetically by name of section, and type of record thereunder.

 Series 11, Finances, 1933-, contains budgets, correspondence concerning financial matters, and financial statements.
 It is arranged chronologically.

-Series 12, Videotapes, 1982, ca. 1983-, includes videotapes of CLA productions for the Catholic Television Network, including the unedited footage and production masters for a program on storytelling.
-The series is arranged chronologically.
+Series 12, Photographs and videotapes, 1976-1996, undated, includes photographs of events and people, as well as videotapes of CLA productions for the Catholic Television Network, including the unedited footage and production masters for a program on storytelling.
+Photographs are arranged alphabetically and videotapes chronologically.